 Use a toothpick to check for doneness - it should come out clean when inserted in the center of the cupcakes.

-- These Carrot Applesauce Muffins feature grated carrot inside and they are delicious at breakfast or as a snack.
+- These Carrot Apple Sauce Muffins feature grated carrot inside, and they are delicious at breakfast or as a snack.

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

 - 2 cups grated carrots